What Being a Clinical Hypnotherapist Taught Me About People

-As a clinical hypnotherapist with years of experience working with clients, I’ve learned so much about people, not only through my studies but also through human interactions.
+As a Melbourne Hypnotherapy Clinic with years of experience working with clients, I’ve learned so much about people, not only through my studies but also through human interactions.

 I’ve listened to stories of inspiration and hope during times of uncertainty and helped celebrate breakthroughs with clients who changed their lives.

 Here are a few of the things that I’ve learned in life and as a hypnotist.

 Among the most intriguing things is the capacity of the human mind.
 According to research, people have a memory capacity equal to or greater than a hard drive that holds four terabytes of information.